 William joins Wenck as an Environmental Scientist in the Real Estate & Development Services Group.
 William’s main duties will include technical and field management for environmental assessment, investigation and remediation projects as well as providing project ream and office support for a variety of due diligence, investigation, remedial, building services and compliance projects.
 William has over 12 years of experience in Phase I and II investigations, Soil and Groundwater Remediation as well as Asbestos and Mold assessment and remediation.

 William has a degree in Environmental Studies and Earth Science from Guilford College in Greensboro, NC.

 In his spare time he enjoys fishing, hiking, skiing, golf, restoring anything old and spending time with his son Johnson (8) and daughter Spivey (4).

-Josh Jamell has been in the environmental consulting profession for 16 years specializing in a variety of fields such as wetlands, NEPA, threatened and endangered species, NPDES, and permitting.
-Currently, Josh is an ecologist at CH2M and mainly works in the federal sector, but also supports municipal and commercial projects.
+Josh Jamell has been in the environmental consulting profession for 17 years specializing in a variety of fields such as wetlands, NEPA, threatened and endangered species, NPDES, and permitting.
+Currently, Josh is an ecologist at Atkins and mainly works in the transportation realm.
 Not only is the environment a career field for Josh, it is also his passion and love.
 When he can he spends much of his time outdoors hiking, bird watching, fishing and gardening.